Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

     - How do I communicate the importance of citing software to researchers?
     - How do I guide researchers through the steps of making their software citable?
 - More information on Think-Pair-Share activities is available in Resource 6.
+- One possible persistent identifier for software is the "SoftWare Heritage persistent IDentifier" (SWHID).
+More information can be found in Resource 8.

 ### Resources